Support and Workflow

 Some details of the filter fields:

-• Priority: A numerical superior does not encompass the inferior ones.
+• Priority: A superior number does not encompass the inferior ones.

-• Ticket type: When selecting an item that has custom fields they will appear and can be used to add them to the condition filter set.
+• Ticket type: When selecting an item that has custom fields, they will appear and may be used to add them to the condition filter set.

-These relationships can be changed and each condition can be moved up or down in the Action column in the order of evaluation.
+Relationships may be changed and each condition may be moved up or down in the Action column in the evaluation order.

 Actions